sbmagar13/amazon-lex-weatherbot/README.md

  In this demo I used OpenWeatherMap's API for weather data.
 Since only Lattitude and Longitude values are supported for forecasting weather(free members), I have used lattitude and longitude values as slots in lex for forecasting weather, While City name or location name is used for currend  weather informations.

+ I used aws' built-in confirmation prompt features.
+Single "Lambda function" source code is used for fulfillment response plus initialization and validation of one of the intents.

+ For slots: city is defined with built-in 'AMAZON.AT_CITIES' slot type to match the city the user is asking about, and both lat and long are defined with built-in 'AMAZON.NUMBER'.